 Use of ice/cold packs, topical and/or injectable local anesthesia (e.g., lidocaine) may enhance patient comfort.

-- Injections that are too superficial (into the dermis) may result in skin ulceration.
-Do not withdraw the needle from the subcutaneous fat during injection as this could increase the risk of intradermal exposure and potential skin ulceration.
+● Injections that are too superficial (into the dermis) may result in skin ulceration and necrosis.
+Do not withdraw the needle from the subcutaneous fat during injection as this could increase the risk of intradermal exposure and potential skin ulceration and necrosis.

-- Avoid injecting into other tissues such as the muscle, salivary glands and lymph nodes.
+● Avoid injecting into other tissues such as the muscle, salivary glands, lymph nodes; and artery or vein.

-Injection: 10 mg/mL.
-Kybella injection is a clear, colorless, sterile solution supplied in 2 mL vials intended for single patient use.
+Kybella (deoxycholic acid) injection is a clear, colorless, sterile solution supplied in 2 mL vials intended for single patient use.
 Each milliliter of the solution contains 10 mg of deoxycholic acid.

-Kybella is contraindicated in the presence of infection at the injection sites.
+Kybella injection is contraindicated in the presence of infection at the injection sites.